giuliagrisot/R_Markdown_workshop_CDH/README.md

 If you don't have time for this, don't worry too much.
 We will still go through all the basics with you at the beginning of the Workshop, with some time dedicated almost exclusively to making you comfortable with these new tools.
 However, it can be quite overwhelming to "get into" it, all of a sudden, within one morning, so we recommend that you try and install them earlier on, and maybe explore them a little.

-To make the impact a little smoother, we suggest that you go have a look at some of the many existing tutorials offering an introduction to R and R Studio, such as [this (pdf)](00_Resources_and_readings/resources/R_RStudio_Basics.pdf), or [this (online)](https://moderndive.netlify.app/1-getting-started.html).
+To make the impact a little smoother, we suggest that you go have a look at some of the many existing tutorials offering an introduction to R and R Studio, such as [this online beginners' tutorial](https://education.rstudio.com/learn/beginner/), or [this one (also for beginners)](https://moderndive.netlify.app/1-getting-started.html), or [this (pdf)](00_Resources_and_readings/resources/R_RStudio_Basics.pdf).

 You will find more links in the [resources](00_Resources_and_readings/resources.html) section.

 ## Help us give you the best experience